-Housing Overlay on Large Low-Density Commercial Sites: the state should establish minimum zoning for housing on low-density commercial sites above a certain acreage that are located within the transit areas defined above.
+Housing Overlay on Large Low-Density Commercial Sites The state should establish minimum zoning for housing on low-density commercial sites above a certain acreage that are located within the transit areas defined above.

-Tenant Protections and Preservation: All sites rezoned under this policy should be subject to tenant protections, demolition controls and no net loss provisions.
+Tenant Protections and Preservation All sites rezoned under this policy should be subject to tenant protections, demolition controls and no net loss provisions.
 Sites occupied by a mobile home park, public housing, or Single Room Occupancy (SRO) built prior to the effective date of the enabling legislation should not be eligible for rezoning.

-Affordable Housing Requirements: onsite affordable housing should be required at levels not less than state density bonus law.
+Affordable Housing Requirements Onsite affordable housing should be required at levels not less than state density bonus law.
 Projects with 10-20 units should have the option to pay an in-lieu fee.
 This in-lieu fee should be deferred or waived for units that are sold or rented at or below missing middle income levels.
 This fee should be imposed at the time of sale.
 Funds generated by this fee should be deposited into a local or regional housing fund.

-Sensitive Communities: if a major transit stop is located in or adjacent to a sensitive community, up-zoning above 36' should be automatically deferred for a period of 3 years while the jurisdiction develops a context-sensitive plan for that community.
-The deferral period should be extended beyond 3 years where good faith planning efforts are underway.
+Sensitive Communities If a major transit stop is located in or adjacent to a sensitive community, up-zoning above 36' should be automatically deferred for a period of up to 5 years while the jurisdiction develops a context-sensitive plan for that community.
 If the community so chooses, it may opt into up-zoning to 55' without a deferral period or community plan.
 The decision to opt in should be made by the local legislative body (city council or board of supervisors) and must involve consultation with residents of the sensitive community and at least one public hearing.
 Sensitive community areas represent the intersection of disadvantaged and vulnerable communities as defined by the following Bay Area regional agencies: MTC and the SF Bay Conservation and Development Commission (BCDC).
 See Figure 5 for the map of these Transit Access and Sensitive Community Areas.

-Labor Standards: The residential development shall comply with all applicable labor, construction, employment, and wage standards otherwise required by law and any other generally applicable requirement regarding the approval of a development project, including, but not limited to, the local government's conditional use or other discretionary permit approval process, the California Environmental Quality Act, or a streamlined approval process that includes labor protections.
+Labor Standards The residential development shall comply with all applicable labor, construction, employment, and wage standards otherwise required by law and any other generally applicable requirement regarding the approval of a development project, including, but not limited to, the local government's conditional use or other discretionary permit approval process, the California Environmental Quality Act, or a streamlined approval process that includes labor protections.